Leaderboard

 2 points

-2. Longest pleasure road trip was almost 6,000 miles around Europe and was in a Nissan Maxima QX 3.0 on LPG and if I remember correctly the fuel worked out at the equivalent of about 35mpg.
+Longest pleasure road trip was almost 6,000 miles around Europe and was in a Nissan Maxima QX 3.0 on LPG and if I remember correctly the fuel worked out at the equivalent of about 35mpg.
 Drove from our house in Preston, Lancashire, through Belgium and Germany to Czech Republic and on to Poland (those two being our 'main' destinations), on to Lithuania, then back through Poland to Slovakia, Hungary, Austria and Italy, then to France (Limoges, to visit family) and back home.
-If I can find the little notebook we used I'll post the places we stayed and mileages.
+If I can find the little notebook we used I'll post the places we stayed and mileages.2 points

 2 points

-5. Returning from a trip to Sainsburys (wearing a mask, of course), I pulled up at a set of lights over one of the many parkways in this fine city of Peterborough.
+Returning from a trip to Sainsburys (wearing a mask, of course), I pulled up at a set of lights over one of the many parkways in this fine city of Peterborough.
 A black A6 swept up in the left lane, timing the light change just right.
 He/she then went round to the next set of lights which I was heading to, which were at red.
 I was in the right hand lane, they were in the left.
 As the road goes down to the parkway, the two lanes merge into one - the right lane (mine) becoming the main lane.
 I'd noticed it was a 3.0 TD A6 and I had a thought.
 "Hmm. what does this Sport Mode do?"
 I wondered to myself as I turned the knob to the right.
 The dash did its fab changey thing, the lights changed and I booted it.
 I have to say that I did have to hang on as the car was doing 50 by the time I had to make the turn onto the slip road.
 I looked in the mirror and the A6 was fairly close behind, clearly irate at having been humiliated at the lights.
 I made it past the part where the lanes joined and looked down at the speedo - 82 and rising!
 On joining the parkway, the A6 began to claw its way back, but remembering that I've not long done a speed awareness course, I eased off and took the next exit to avoid letting the side down.
-Vorsprung durch, 'ave that matey!
+Vorsprung durch, 'ave that matey!1 point

 1 point